DrPsychick/docker-influxdb/README.md

 **Beware**:

 Docker only support *simple variables*.
 No ", no ' and especially no newlines in variables.
-To define a multiline variable, look at the `IFX_DATA` variable in the example output.
+To define a multiline variable, look at the `IFX_COORDINATOR_BASE` variable in the example.